Nir757/QR_File_Share/README.md

 ### Connection Issues

 - **Can't connect on LAN**: Make sure both devices are on the same WiFi network
-- **QR code not scanning**: Ensure good lighting and hold phone steady
+- **QR code not scanning**: Ensure good lighting and hold phone steady.
+If it doesn't work, try refreshing the page and scanning again
 - **Connection timeout**: Check your internet connection
+- **File picker keeps opening**: This has been fixed in recent updates.
+If it still happens, refresh the page
+- **Disconnection issues**: Use the reconnection UI that appears when a peer disconnects - wait for the countdown before reconnecting

 ### Port Issues